 One of the reasons bears love huckleberries is because the high sugar content helps them store fat for winter.
 And if you eat an entire huckleberry pie in one sitting, there’s a chance it might have the same effect on you…

-Pro Tip: The best huckleberry ice cream in Montana is at Sweet Peaks.
+Sage Advice: The best huckleberry ice cream in Montana is at Sweet Peaks.
 There are currently locations in Bozeman, Kalispell, Missoula, and Whitefish, Montana.
 And in the neighboring state of Washington, you can also find huckleberry ice cream at Sweet Peaks in Spokane.

 Because huckleberries resist cultivation, they must be gathered by hand in the wild where pickers compete with bears, coyotes, deer, and birds for the precious berries.
 And when you can’t scale production, and have to battle a bear for berries, the price goes up.
 A lot.

 In Montana, it’s not uncommon to find huckleberries for sale at a price of $65 per pound.
-When purchasing online, expect to pay at least $10 to $20 more per pound.
+When purchasing huckleberries online, expect to pay at least $10 to $20 more per pound.

 As stated in fun fact #8, huckleberries can be quite expensive.
 So in order to keep huckleberry products affordable, many restaurants and retailers mix huckleberries with other fruits.
 While you can find huckleberry pie made exclusively with huckleberries, many restaurants will cut the huckleberries with blueberries.
 Why?
 Because huckleberries taste a bit like blueberries, but with a very distinct and unique flavor.
 You will also find huckleberry-peach and huckleberry-plum pies.

-Pro Tip: The best huckleberry pie in Montana is at the Glacier Highland Restaurant just outside the entrance to Glacier National Park.
+Sage Advice: The best huckleberry pie in Montana is at the Glacier Highland Restaurant just outside the entrance to Glacier National Park.
 What makes it the best huckleberry pie in Montana?
 It’s simple.
 They don’t cut their huckleberry pie with any other fruit!

-Everything You Need to Know to Enjoy Montana Huckleberries
+Everything You Need To Know To Enjoy Montana Huckleberries

 Although huckleberry season is typically in late summer, you can enjoy a wide variety of huckleberry product in Montana year-round.
 Here’s all of the practical information you need about this popular berry in Montana.

-When is Huckleberry Season in Montana?
+When is huckleberry season in Montana?

 The best time to pick fresh berries in Montana is between mid-August and mid-September.
 However, frozen berries and delicious products made from huckleberries are available year-round in Montana.

-Is a Huckleberry a Fruit?
+Is a huckleberry a fruit?